antmicro/topwrap/docs/source/user_repositories.md

-# Packaging multiple files
+# Constructing, configuring and loading repositories

-Repositories allow for easy packaging and loading multiple IP-cores and custom interfaces.

-You can specify repositories to be loaded each time topwrap is ran by listing them in a configuration file that should be located in one of the following locations:
+By using Topwrap repositories, it is easy to package and load multiple IP cores and custom interfaces.
+You can specify the repositories to be loaded each time Topwrap runs by listing them in a configuration file.
+The file must be located in one of these locations:
 ```
 topwrap.yaml
 ~/.config/topwrap/topwrap.yaml
 ~/.config/topwrap/config.yaml
 ```

-Example contents of user config:
+Sample user configuration file :
 ```
 force_interface_compliance: true
 repositories: